6 Echinacea Benefits (& How To Add It To Your Routine)

 The scientific name of this plant is Echinacea spp. and the best-known species are Echinacea purpurea and Echinacea angustifolia.
-The parts that are normally used are the root or leaf of the plant, which can be used to make tea, compresses or capsules.
+The parts that are normally used are the root or leaf of the plant.

 Echinacea can be found in herbal stores, health food stores or pharmacies.
 This plant should be used under the guidance of a doctor or medicinal plant specialist.